samou-uk/samou-uk/README.md

   Designed and shipped a customer-facing GDPR-compliant reservation system.

 ## A little bit about me..
-- Born in London; now based in Waterloo, Canada
+- Born in London, UK; now based in Waterloo, Canada
 - Sports: tennis, golf, sabre fencing (tennis wins on logistics)
 - Formula One → sim racing → poor financial decisions
 - Cooking: mostly Chinese techniques, but I've been told Chicken & Mash slaps